-Citizens of the following countries can obtain visitor visas upon arrival at a port of entry for a fee 8 Kuwaiti Dinars:
+Citizens of the following countries can obtain visitor visas upon arrival at a port of entry for a fee of 8 Kuwaiti Dinars:

 Andorra, Australia, Austria, Belgium, Brunei, Canada, Denmark, Finland, France, Germany, Great Britain, Greece, Holland, Hong Kong, Iceland, Ireland, Italy, Japan, Lichtenstein, Luxembourg, Malaysia, Monaco, New Zealand, Norway, Portugal, San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, U.S.A., Vatican.

-All other nationals need advance visas, which can be obtain through Kuwait Airways offices as the airline has an online facility to process the visa through the Ministry of Interior.
+All other nationals need advance visas, which can be obtained through Kuwait Airways offices as the airline has an online facility to process the visa through the Ministry of Interior.
 The process can take up to a week and may require a fee.

 Visit visas are valid for 30 days within 90 days of issue and one entry.

-A Kuwaiti individual, a company or a resident foreigner (who is relative of the visitor) while is in Kuwait must sponsor a visit to Kuwait.
+A Kuwaiti individual, a company or a resident foreigner (who is a relative of the visitor) while is in Kuwait must sponsor a visit to Kuwait.